Diagnosing Depression and Related Mood Disorders

 Learn to recognize and understand symptoms of the major DSM-5 mood disordersWatch Promo Enroll in Course

 This course is designed for healthcare professionals wishing to learn more about the mood disorders.
 The emphasis is on the symptoms and the experience of mood disorders, rather than on causes or treatment strategies.
 Much of the course is geared toward diagnosis, using the formal manual criteria to evaluate client behavior and reported symptoms in the clinical setting.

-Nondiagnostic experiential aspects of the depression experience; and an examination of the manner in which symptoms self-perpetuate and magnify one another ("snowballs and reverberations").
+- Nondiagnostic experiential aspects of the depression experience - Plus an examination of the manner in which symptoms self-perpetuate and magnify one another ("snowballs and reverberations").

 Randy Paterson is the Director of Changeways Clinic, a private mental health center, and author of How to be Miserable, The Assertiveness Workbook, Private Practice Made Simple, and Your Depression Map.
 He is also the lead author of the Changeways Core Program, one of the world's most widely used group therapy treatment protocols for depression.
 He presents workshops for professional mental health providers across Canada and internationally.